A website is a collection of web pages – like the one you’re reading now – accessible via a browser.

 - Select device layouts for phones and tablets - this is typically not used on modern websites, where the framework will handle responsivity

-- Select a default layouts for each of your page item types
+- Select a default layout for each of your page item types

-- Select a default layouts for each of your paragraph item types
+- Select a default layout for each of your paragraph item types

 - Specify the HTML type used on the website